Naphtali: Family

-According to the apocryphal Testament of the Twelve Patriarchs, he died at 137 and was buried in Egypt.
+According to the apocryphal Testament of the Twelve Patriarchs, he died at age 137 and was buried in Egypt.

 Testament of Naphtali

 In this apocryphal material, Naphtali gave his sons no commandment except regarding the fear of God, that they should serve Him and follow after Him, also admonished them not to join themselves unto the sons of Joseph but join the sons of Levi and Judah.
 He also had a vision about the division of tribes of Israel and told to them that Abraham was chosen by God for his faith.